‘The Young And The Restless’ Recap: Nate Breaks Abby’s Heart

 The Young and the Restless recap for Wednesday, November 16 brings Victor calling Billy out on trying to run down Adam.
-Plus, Lola and Kyle get a pregnancy scare, and Theo comes to the rescues while Nate gets closer to Amanda, calling it quits with Abby.
+Plus, Lola and Kyle get a pregnancy scare, and Theo comes to the rescue while Nate gets closer to Amanda, calling it quits with Abby.

-Victor (Eric Braeden) confronted Billy (Jason Thompson) about Billy trying to run over Adam (Mark Grossman).
-Billy flat out owned up to the whole thing, and he let Victor know that he has his anger at Adam under control.
+Victor (Eric Braeden) confronted Billy (Jason Thompson) about him trying to run over Adam (Mark Grossman).
+Billy flat-out owned up to the incident, and he let Victor know that he has his anger at Adam under control.
 Billy wondered what Victor planned to do about the situation, and Victor admitted he is impressed that Billy took responsibility for his actions.
 In the end, since he gave Adam a second chance, Victor decided to give Billy a second chance too.
 Then, they shared a drink.

 Later, Billy told Victoria (Amelia Heinle) all about it, and then he said things will be better for them from now on.
 Meanwhile, Nikki (Melody Thomas Scott) gifted Victoria a handbag for getting Victor to retire from Newman Enterprises.
 She told Victoria that Adam cannot touch them if they don’t let him.